 Microsoft Word is a fine word processor for producing documents to be shared or printed, with a wealth of print-based options for indexing, and producing table of contents.
-As a web publishing tool it is a little less than ideal and produces very messy HTML.
+As a web publishing tool, however, it is a little less than ideal and produces very messy HTML.
 The same applies when using Google Docs, OpenOffice, or other word processors.

-Then click on the paste Word button:
+Then click on the paste as Text button:

 Your editor will then be in “plain text mode” so you can paste in your text from Word or another word processor.
 You will see the following window pop up telling you that you are in this mode until you click on the button again to turn it off:

 Once you’ve enabled the Plain Text option once for a post or page, subsequent clicks on the button will turn it on (evidenced by a box around the button) or off (no box around the button).
 You will not see the pop up window again unless you reload the page or go to a new post/page, but the toggle option still works.

 Below is how the Toolbar looks in “Plain Text off” mode.
 Note that the icon is grey and there’s no box around it:

 Below is how the Toolbar looks in “Plain Text on” mode.
 Notice the icon is now black and there’s a box around it:

 When you use Plain Text mode to insert text, note that all your formatting (such as bold, italic, etc.) will be removed, so any styles will need to be added in afterward.